ForEvolve/forevolve.github.io/_drafts/en/2022-06-30-learn-coding-with-dot-net-core-part-1.md

 ```

 Afterward, you should see `Hello .NET Ninja!` written in the console.
-While reading this article, you can `dotnet run` the program and see the output.
+While reading this article, you can `dotnet run` the program at anytime to see the output.
 Next, let's explore that code.

 ## Exploring the building blocks